Merge Rules

 Keep All Values

 Keep all values of a specific field by storing values from the loser records in a secondary long text area.
-After selecting, the rule has to be configured in the modal.
+After selecting this option, configure the details in the modal.

 Merge rule for deciding the value in the Master Record

-Pick a rule that decides what value is kept in the master record.
+Pick a rule that decides which value is kept in the master record.

 Store additional values in (Long) Text Area